aposazhennikov/stream-audio-to-web/README.md

 - **Docker image size < 20 MB**
 - **Peak load ~1000 parallel clients** (depends on the server)

+## CI/CD with GitHub Actions

+The project includes GitHub Actions workflow for continuous integration and delivery:

+1. On push to the `main` branch, the workflow automatically:
+   - Builds a Docker image
+   - Logs in to Docker Hub using repository secrets
+   - Pushes the image to Docker Hub with tags:
+     - `latest`
+     - Git commit SHA (for versioning)

+To use this CI/CD pipeline, you need to set up the following secrets in your GitHub repository:
+- `DOCKERHUB_USERNAME` - Your Docker Hub username
+- `DOCKERHUB_TOKEN` - Your Docker Hub access token (not your password)

+This ensures that every push to the main branch results in an updated Docker image available in your Docker Hub repository.

 ## License

 MIT